mihneasim/writing/engineering/svg-png.md

 Things get much more complicated when rasterizing rotated shapes and non-linear shapes.
 That complicated, that it gave birth to a dedicated field of study.
-I remember having entire classes on rasterization in my final year of Computer Science.
+I remember having entire classes on rasterisation in my final year of Computer Science.

 ###Experiment

-Let's compare the rasterization quality of an SVG in a browser, to the quality of a PNG produced by an image processing software (Adobe Photoshop) for the same size.
+Let's compare the rasterisation quality of an SVG in a browser, to the quality of a PNG produced by an image processing software (Adobe Photoshop) for the same size.
 We would only compare the rendering of curvilinear shapes for simplicity, but also keeping the test relevant.

 Procedure:

-1. We will draw a 300px-radius black color filled circle.
+1. We will draw a 300px-radius black colour filled circle.
 1. On top of it, in its center, a 280px radius white filled circle.
 For simplicity, we're only rendering a quarter of this drawing.
 1. We will use Adobe Photoshop to export the same shape, at the same size, in